PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 }
 ```

-The [Future] trait has a single method called that is meant to be called in order to make the computation move forward.
+The [Future] trait has a single method that is meant to be called in order to make the computation move forward.

 ```rust
 pub trait Future {